 On February 14, 2023, the ICS Security Event S4 was held in Miami, Florida, USA.
 More than 1,000 ICS security experts gathered and discussed the future of OT security as one community.

 In this blog, I will introduce discussions from S4 over several posts.
-The first installment will cover two topics from the academic interviews.
+The first instalment will cover two topics from the academic interviews.

 Interview with Michael Fischerkeller - Author of Cyber Persistence Theory